Animoca Brands Announces the REVV Token: In-Game Currency for the F1 Delta Time Game & Other Gaming dApps

 ECOMI Has Their Own Crypto Wallet: Secure Wallet

 Ecomi already has their own hardware crypto wallet, too, called the Secure Wallet.
-Not only will this be a great way to protect your Ecomi collectibles, but it already has support for popular cryptocurrencies like Bitcoin, Ethereum, Ripple, Litecoin and Bitcoin Cash, with EOS, USDT and more support coming soon.
-The Secure Wallet also supports Ethereum ERC20 Tokens and ERC-721 collectibles (NFTs).
+Not only will this be a great way to protect your Ecomi assets, but it already has support for popular cryptocurrencies like Bitcoin, Ethereum, Ripple, Litecoin and Bitcoin Cash, with EOS, USDT and more support coming soon.
+The Secure Wallet also supports Ethereum ERC20 Tokens and ERC-721 NFTs (non-fungible tokens).
 Talk about bringing crypto even more into the mainstream!

 You can watch their official video on how the VE-VE app will work.
-The Digital Collectibles Journal is excited about Ecomi’s VE-VE platform and we will be covering it closely.
+The Digital Collectibles Journal is excited about Ecomi’s VE-VE platform and we will be covering it closely on our site.
 Stay tuned for more coverage.

 by R.A.
 Rowell